 ISP: “Internet Service Provider.”
 The company that provides an Internet connection to individuals or companies.
 ISPs can help with identifying an individual who posts or sends harassing or threatening words.

-Kik (app): A service which facilitates cross platform (iOS and Android) instant messaging across phones or tablets in an attractive interface.
+Kik (app): A communications app which facilitates cross platform (iOS and Android) instant messaging across phones or tablets in an attractive interface.
 Users can send links, pictures, videos, group messages, etc.

 MMORPG: Acronym that stands for: “Massively Multiplayer Online Role-Playing Game.”
-A game in which large numbers of individuals from various locations connect and interact with each other in a virtual world over the Internet.
+A game in which large numbers of individuals from various locations connect and interact with each other in a virtual world online.

 Monitoring: The recording and reporting of online activity, usually through software, which may log a history of all Internet use, or just of inappropriate use.